kyma-project/kyma/docs/operation-guides/task-create-volume-snapshots.md

 type: Tutorials
 ---

-This tutorial shows how to create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) you can use to provision a new volume or restore the existing one.
+You can create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to provision a new volume or restore the existing one.
+Optionally, a periodic job can create snapshots automatically.

+If you want to create volume snapshots for cloud providers, see [Create on-demand snapshots for cloud providers](task-create-volume-snapshots-providers).

+## Prerequisites

+As an example, assume you have the `pvc-to-backup` PersistentVolumeClaim, which you have created using a CSI-enabled StorageClass.

+>**NOTE:** You must use CSI-enabled StorageClass to create a PVC, otherwise it won't be backed up.

 ## Steps

-Perform the steps:

-1. Assume that you have the `pvc-to-backup` PersistentVolumeClaim which you have created using a CSI-enabled StorageClass.
-Trigger a snapshot by creating a VolumeSnapshot object:
+1. Trigger a snapshot by creating a VolumeSnapshot object:

->**NOTE:** You must use CSI-enabled StorageClass to create a PVC, otherwise it won't be backed up.

 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1beta1